 In this activity, students crush strawberries and use detergent and salt to break the cell wall so that DNA will be released into the solution.
-Alcohol is then poured slowly over the top of the solution and DNA will rise to the surface.
+When alcohol is poured slowly over the top of the solution, DNA will rise to the surface.
 Students can spool the DNA with a stirring rod or toothpick.
 Because strawberries have multiple copies of DNA (octoploid), the extraction is simple and works every time!
-Even very young students can do this.
+Even very young students can do this!
+You can even do this in your kitchen with some supervision.

 Grade Level: 5-12 | Time Required: 30 min